invtrdan/SchoolHacks.github.io/README.md

-# School Hacks
-## The ultimate tool to map out your semester.
+The ultimate tool to map out your semester.